antronerds/r2-training-courses/docs/Microarray_analysis_Using_Tumor_Colon_datasets.md

 **Question 3a: Pathway heatmap**

 The WNT pathway is an important signal transduction cascade in the development of colon cancer.
+Go to the genefilter sectiopn.
+Tip: Use the search option in the grid.
 Generate a list of genes which are differentially expressed comparing normal and adenoma within the WNT pathway KEGG, use the False Discovery Rate for multiple testing correction, log 2 values and P <0.01.
 You can use the KEGG Pathway from the Gene Categories selection menu.